theopensourceway/guidebook/growing-contributors/what-is-a-contribution.md

-= What Is a Contribution?
+---
+description:
-// Authors: Karsten Wade <kwade@redhat.com>
+author: Karsten Wade <kwade@redhat.com>
-// Updated: 2020-12-16
+updated: 2020-12-16
-// Versions: 2.0
-// Status: DRAFT
+---

+# What Is a Contribution?

 There is a common misunderstanding that only code and possibly documentation are a "true" contribution to an open source project.
 This terrible idea has a name that deserves to stay a part of history, "code is king."